 Upon consummation of the Merger, and assuming no shares of Franklin Common Stock are issued for the License Rights, the officers and directors of the Combined Company will own approximately 20 percent of the outstanding shares of the Franklin Common Stock, excluding treasury shares held by Franklin.
 Stephen R. Covey and the Covey Trust will own approximately eight percent of the Franklin Common Stock and Stephen M. R. Covey will own approximately two percent of the Franklin Common Stock.
 By virtue of such holdings, management will have the ability to significantly influence fundamental corporate transactions of the Combined Company and the election of the Combined Company's Board of Directors.
-Certain of the stockholders of Franklin and Covey will enter into a Shareholders Agreement which requires that shares of Franklin Common Stock be voted for designated nominees to the Board of Directors in each election of Directors through August 31, 2000.
-See "The Merger and Related Transactions -- Operations Following the Merger."
+Certain of the stockholders of Franklin and Covey will enter into a Shareholders Agreement which requires that shares of Franklin Common Stock be voted for designated nominees to the Board of Directors in each election of Directors Following the Merger."